 Remove the impurities from silver, and the sterling will be ready for the silversmith.Prov.
 25:4, NLV

 I like to think that God is the silversmith of the heart, and that this same God also willingly “endured the cross, having despised its shame” in order that we may not have a “high priest who is unable to empathize with our weaknesses” but rather, to “have one who has been tempted in every way, just as we are—yet he did not sin.”
 (Hebrews 4:15, NIV).

-Looking to Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God.Hebrews 12:2, AKJV
+Looking to Jesus, the founder and perfecter of our faith, who in view of the joy lying before Him endured the cross, having despised its shame, and sat down at the right hand of the throne of God.Hebrews 12:2, NASB

 I spent long hours in the past trying to find kindness in this silversmith, and his cross, for I could not see it.
 I only saw his cross as a nightmare.
 I didn’t see it as the pinnacle of God’s supposed grace to me; rather, I saw it as my sin reflected horrifically back at me.
 It was the picture of my soul that I wanted to absolve myself from, yet I couldn’t — for Christ forever more was the symbol of my ugliness there.

 Whenever I thought of him I imagined the Lamb of God beaten, scourged, ripped open down to the very layer that the skin ends and lower.
 Being jeered at with the roaring crowds giving him tinnitus, yet still facing even more echos of their collective horror resounding in the air.
 I could only hear the sadistic screams of the crowd that he faced.
 He wasn’t a picture of Grace to me; rather, he was my torment, and that torment (as I thought of it at the time) happened to be the very ambassador of the Father.